Startup Glossary – 40+ Startup Terms Every Startup Founder & Entrepreneur Should Know

 Sweat Equity

-Percentage of equity or shares are given to a high-performing employee for his or her hard work and establishing the ethical code of conduct.
-Companies also offer sweat equity for talent-acquisition, which means hiring an individual for his talent or skills which the startup or company is lacking.
+A percentage of equity or shares is given to a high-performing employee for his or her hard work and for establishing the ethical code of conduct.
+Companies also offer sweat equity for talent acquisition, which means hiring an individual for their talent or skills, which the startup or company lacks.

 Term Sheet